bryanbraun/bryanbraun.github.io/_posts/2016-12-30-embedding-svg-logos-that-contain-text.md

 This is great!
 We still have the benefits of SVG (good for retina, styling with CSS, etc), without the weight of the font.
 What's more, you generally don't need a webfont license in order to use it like this, since you aren't distributing the font.
 Legally, this is the same territory as including a few letters of the font in a jpg image (now, I'm not a lawyer, and font-licensing is complex, so if you are using a licensed font then then please do your research or [risk being sued](http://www.hollywoodreporter.com/thr-esq/nbcu-sued-harry-potter-font-theft-lawsuit-351823)).

-Theres only one problem... by converting the font to paths, the text is no longer machine-readable (and screen reader accessible). 😞
+There's only one problem... by converting the font to paths, the text is no longer machine-readable (and screen reader accessible). 😞

 There are lots of options for addressing this, and I highly recommend reading Sitepoint's [Tips for Creating Accessible SVGs](https://www.sitepoint.com/tips-accessible-svg/) to see them all.